jeffcogswell/angular_node_route_test/readme.md

 * A router demo in Angular
 * A VERY simple node express app that for any HTML request, regardless of path, it *always* returns index.html.

-**The idea is that regardless of path, we always return index.html, and routing always works!**
+**The idea is that regardless of path, we always return index.html, and routing always works, even when a full path is requested!** The browser-side angular library handles it correctly.

 After  ```ng build``` I copied all the dist files into the node app's public folder.